25 Ways You're Damaging Your Health and Don't Even Know It

 While farm raised salmon may boast health benefits in the form of omega 3 fatty acids, they can also be contaminated with toxins, explains Fidler.
 According to one study, it is higher in cancer-causing pollutants.

-The Remedy Rx: "Salmon needs to be chosen carefully," says Fidler.
+The Rx: "Salmon needs to be chosen carefully," says Fidler.
 "Wild caught is always best, and try and avoid farm-raised fish!"

 Eating Gluten-Free—But Not Being Aware Of Ingredients